jatupan1989/boomjum1989/Behind-the-scene-requests.md

 Sometimes the tab id value is such that it tells the extension that the request originated from no opened tab.
 HTTPSB calls these requests "behind-the-scene" requests, since they cannot be bound to any particular web pages.

 Now these behind-the-scene requests **may** actually be related to one of the opened tab, but for some reasons the browser didn't give this information.
-For example, it is my experience on Chromium that requests for [favicon](http://en.wikipedia.org/wiki/Favicon) objects are made and no tab id information is provided for these requests, which means HTTPSB has no choice but to report these requests as being behind-the-scene, even though they are obviously related to one of the web page opened in one of the tab.
+For example, it is my experience on Chromium that requests for [favicon](http://en.wikipedia.org/wiki/Favicon) objects are made and no tab id information is provided for these requests, which means HTTPSB has no choice but to report these requests as being behind-the-scene requests, even though they are obviously related to one of the web pages opened in one of the tabs.

+So regarding behind-the-scene requests, the following statement is very important before you make any conclusion on a particular behind-the-scene request you encounter:

+**Behind-the-scene requests may actually be related to a URL address appearing in one of the opened tabs.
+Or not.**